Upload SourceMap During Project Build¶

 /**

-* List of file extensions under the search directory
+* List of file extensions to look for under the directory.

 * Default [".js", ".map"].